Supernatural Academy

-Supernatural Academy is an American animated fantasy television series that premiered on Peacock on January 20, 2022.
+Supernatural Academy is an American-Canadian adult animated fantasy television series that premiered on Peacock on January 20, 2022.
 It is based on the book series created by Jaymin Eve.

 Premise

-Mischa Jackson/Lebron is a 16-year-old girl living in the human world with her mom Lienda.
-Her twin sister Jessa Lebron is a popular girl and Wolf-Shifter living at Supernatural Academy with her father, council leader Jonathon.
+Mischa Jackson/Lebron is a 16-year-old girl living in the human world with her mother Lienda.
+Her twin sister Jessa is a popular girl and Wolf-Shifter living at Supernatural Academy with her father, council leader Jonathan.
 Having been split up at birth, the twins have no idea of each other's existence.
 Mischa, in particular, has no idea of the supernatural world—populated by Shifters, Magic-Users, Faeries, Trolls, Harpies, Vampires and Mermaids—and lives as a normal teenager in modern-day New York City.

 Mischa has visions of wolves, dragons and strange doors, which she draws in her notebook.
 Her suppressed powers are slowly awakening.
 Deciding that she can no longer hide and protect her daughter in the human world, Lienda reunites Mischa with her sister and father and enrolls her in Supernatural Academy.

 Though they have a rocky start, the twins quickly grow to love each other and forge an unbreakable bond.
 As their sisterhood is tested time and again, Jessa and Mischa will need each other and their friends if they are to stand a chance against the dark forces seeking to resurrect the Dragon King.